Holistische Arts

 What is the next step?

-After an HPV-positive result, it is important to know the following about the standard medical track:
+After an HPV-positive result, it is important to know the following about the standard medical trajectory:

 • If you tested HPV-positive through the national screening program, the cells (the smear test) are automatically examined.
 Sometimes you are referred directly to the gynecologist.